 Jesus said, “Man shall not live by bread alone, but by every word that proceeds from the mouth of God.”
 (Matt.
 4:4 NKJV).

-You draw daily strength, comfort, hope, faith, confidence and courage from the Lord to overcome every challenge, adversity, and adversary in life as you wait daily upon the Lord, beholding His glory, meditating on His love, and imbibing His Word.
+You draw daily strength, comfort, hope, faith, confidence and courage from the Lord to overcome every challenge, adversity, and adversary in life as you wait daily upon the Lord, imbibing His word, beholding His glory, and meditating on His love and faithfulness.

 You don’t get natural strength from natural food until it is eaten, swallowed, digested, absorbed and assimilated into your blood stream.